wp-plugins/nextgen-facebook/readme.txt

 = Social Buttons Style =

 NextGEN Facebook OG uses the "ngfb-buttons" class name to wrap all social buttons, and each button has it's own individual class name as well.
-Here's an example of the stylesheet I'ved used on <a href="http://surniaulula.com/" target="_blank">Surnia Ulula</a>:
+Here's an example of the stylesheet I'ved used on <a href="http://surniaulula.com/" target="_blank">Surnia Ulula</a> in the past:

 <code>
 .ngfb-buttons {